Nanostring-Biostats/CellProfileLibrary/README.md

 ## Overview

-This repo contains a library of "cell profile matrices" - matrices giving the average expression profiles of all cell types found in a tissue.
+This repo contains an archived library of "cell profile matrices" - matrices giving the average expression profiles of all cell types found in a tissue.
 Each matrix in the library was derived from a single scRNA-seq experiment.
 (The "lung_plus_neutrophils" matrix is an exception - it is an amalgam of two cell profile matrices.)